 The bottom line is expat or not, it is important you educate yourself and take control of your own financial situation.
 Stop putting it in the too overwhelming basket and start taking charge.
 You will not become a financial whiz in a day or a week or a month, but you will never become one if you don’t get started.

 Expats are often more open to talking about their finances and financial situation than most.
 However, they are still not great at it either.
 A lot of people are really lost when it comes to their finances and what they should be doing with their money.
 They are not sure where or even how to seek out information and are often reluctant to admit they don’t know where to start.

 Start with the basics.
 Firstly, you need to completely understand where you are today.
 Write it all down.
 Make sure you know where all your money is and the short, medium, and long-term implications of where it is.
 How well is it performing, and how easy is it to get out if you chose to move it to something else.
 What is your likely income over the next 12, 24, 36 months, and what are any big expenses you can foresee during that time?

 Work out how much cash you need to hold in case of hiccups.
-Let’s face it we all know expats who have faced some major hiccups.
-Account for any large foreseeable expenses but also keep some cash in a safe easily accessible account in case of family emergencies, a sudden move, health issues or any other unforeseen drama that is all too common in expat life.
+Let’s face it, we all know expats who have faced some major hiccups.
+Account for any large foreseeable expenses but also keep some cash in a safe, easily accessible account in case of family emergencies, a sudden move, health issues, or any other unforeseen drama (like a worldwide pandemic!) that is all too common in expat life.

 Start with a goal

-Secondly, look at your specific goal.
-If it is retirement you are saving for ask yourself where will you likely live, how much money will we need to live the lifestyle you want, how many years until retirement and include any other things that are important to you.
-When you have a clear picture you can start to work backwards to figure out a budget and how much money you will be able to save each week, month, year.
+Secondly, look at your specific financial goal.
+If it is retirement you are saving for, ask yourself where you will likely live, how much money you will we need to live the lifestyle you want, how many years until retirement, and include any other things that are important to you.
+When you have a clear picture, you can start to work backward to figure out a budget and how much money you will be able to save each week, month, year.